mughesaraja/AI-Course-Creator/README.md

 # Solution Approach

-This project reframes course generation as a multi-step system, rather than a single prompt.
+This system reframes course generation as a multi-step system, rather than a single prompt.
 The workflow breaks course creation into structured stages:
 1. Define learning outcomes
 2. Generate course structure (modules and lessons)